List of Major League Baseball perfect games: No-hit, no-walk, no-hit batsman games

-No otherwise perfect game in major league history has ever been spoiled solely by interference or an outfield error.
+No otherwise perfect game in major league history has been spoiled solely by interference or an outfield error.

 Minimum batters faced

 There also have been games in which one or more batters reached base, but the pitcher nonetheless faced the minimum 27 for a complete game.
 On July 7, 2007, Érik Bédard of the Baltimore Orioles gave up two singles to the Texas Rangers, but both base-runners were putout by double plays.
 On April 18, 2007 Mark Buehrle of the Chicago White Sox threw a no-hitter against the Texas Rangers.
 The lone base runner was Sammy Sosa who reached on a walk in the 5th inning.
 He was subsequently thrown out on a pickoff.
 On May 29, 2014 Josh Collmenter of the Arizona Diamondbacks gave up three hits in a game against the Cincinnati Reds, all three baserunners were involved in double plays.
+On August 1, 2023, Framber Valdez of the Houston Astros threw a no-hitter against the Cleveland Guardians.
+He gave up only one baserunner, a walk to Oscar González, who was erased after Will Brennan hit into a double play.

 No-hitters with a single baserunner

 There have been a handful of no hitters where only a single walk, error, or other method of reaching base without a hit has been the sole spoiler of a perfect game.
 Below is a list of each time this has happened since 1901.